 Microbiology Laboratory of DCPE is focused on understanding the diverse cellular and metabolic processes of microbes for the production of pharmaceuticals, chemicals and energy.
-The laboratory is with Autoclave, Incubators, equipped Incubator shakers, Centrifuges, Colony counter, Class II biosafety cabinet, -20°C Freezer and also state of the art equipment including PCR, horizontal electrophoresis system, Gel documentation system and microscopy core facilities essential for the advance research in the area of Metabolic Engineering.
+The laboratory is equipped with Autoclave, Incubators, Incubator shakers, Centrifuges, Colony counter, Class II biosafety cabinet, -20°C Freezer and also state of the art equipment PCR. horizontal including electrophoresis system, Gel documentation system and microscopy core facilities essential for the advance research in the area of Metabolic Engineering.